Who is Benedict?

 - Benedict was a twin!
 Read about his twin sister, Scholastica.

 - “Benedict” means “blessed.”
-Our current Pope adopted the name “Benedict” when he became Pope.
+Our past Pope adopted the name “Benedict” when he became Pope.
 He is the 16th Pope to take that name.

 - There is a dish called Eggs Benedict, but it probably has nothing to do with Saint Benedict.